This section describes a possible general pre-processing workflow using some of the tools provided by OGS.

 To set up a model domain, the project file

-*.prj requires additional input files for the mesh and geometry to apply the boundary conditions accordingly.
+*.prj requires additional files for the mesh and geometry to apply the boundary conditions accordingly.

-*.vtu format, whereas the geometry can be provided either in OGS' internal
+*.vtu format, whereas the boundary and source term domains can be provided either in OGS’ internal geometry file format (filename extension:

 *.vtu files can be provided in the project file using the

-*.vtu files is that they allow a definition of additional field variables at each mesh node/element in order to implement spatially varying boundary conditions in a similar manner as defining inhomogeneous material properties.
+*.vtu files is that they allow a definition of additional field variables at each mesh node/element in order to implement spatially varying boundary conditions in a similar manner as, e.g., defining inhomogeneous material properties in the bulk mesh.

 The finite-element mesh must be created using external mesh generators.
-Simple meshes can be created using the generateStructuredMesh tool.
-More complicated geometries can be generated and meshed using the SALOME Platform or GMSH.
+Simple meshes can be created using the OGS utility generateStructuredMesh or PyVista.
+More complicated geometries can be generated and meshed using, e.g., SALOME Platform or GMSH.

 *.unv file format.
 Finally, the tool GMSH2OGS can be used for the creation of